0xScorpio/Certifications/CISSP/Domain-7-Security-Operations/Notes.md

 - SOAR: uses AI to allow us to respond to incidents automatically.
 Can at times react to an event and usually manages logs to reduce load.

 ![image](https://github.com/user-attachments/assets/212cd971-92c5-4d46-becd-73b437d89553)

 *Spelling mistake: SOAR is generally more expensive than SIEM.

 ### Application positive-listing
+Basically whitelisting, from most secure to least:
+- hash
+- path
+- name

+Good security policies should also lock down USB ports, CD drives, and anywhere else where you can load malicious code unto systems from external devices.
+Use Group Policy for all this.

 ### Honeypots
+Systems that look like our real system - sole purpose is to attract attackers.
+This is to learn our vulnerabilities, alert us during 'breaches' and learn to mitigate such attacks.
+Always talk to LEGAL before deploying honeypots since there's a thin line with ENTRAPMENT (making someone commit a crime) and ENTICEMENT (attacker already decides on committing a crime, and you made it more appealing) and gain senior management's APPROVAL.
+Make sure they are segmented and isolated between sensitive servers.

+- **Low-interaction honeypot** simply captures connection attempts and alerts an intrusion has been attempted.
+- **High-interaction honeypot**: allows attackers to compromise and gain access to the system.

+**Production honeypots are placed inside the production network with other production servers by an organization to improve their overall state of security.
+Normally, production honeypots are low-interaction honeypots, which are easier to deploy.**

+> [!TIP]
+> The MOST effective way to use honeypots/honeynets among the provided options is 'As a tool to gather information on attackers'.
+Honeypots and honeynets are primarily used to detect, deflect, or study attempts at unauthorized use of information systems.
+They serve as decoys, mimicking real systems to deceive attackers, allowing security professionals to observe and analyze the attackers' behaviors, and gather intelligence about their techniques.
+While they do serve as decoys, their primary value is in the information they provide rather than actively blocking or mitigating attacks.

 ### Configuration Management

 ### Patch Management
 ### Change Management
 ### Zero-Days